The War of the Gargantuas: Legacy

-In an episode of Scooby-Doo!
-Mystery Incorporated titled "Battle of the Humungonauts", the episode parodies the film by featuring two hairy creatures similar in appearance to Sanda and Gaira, riffing the film's title and even featuring a cover of Kipp Hamilton's song "The Words Get Stuck In My Throat".
+The Scooby-Doo!
+Mystery Incorporated episode "Battle of the Humungonauts" parodies the film by featuring two hairy creatures resembling Sanda and Gaira, riffing on the film's title, and even featuring a cover of Kipp Hamilton's song "The Words Get Stuck In My Throat".
+The Red Humungonaut's vocal effects were provided by Troy Baker and the Green Humungonaut's vocal effects by Frank Welker.

 American film director Tim Burton noted the film was a favorite of his and his daughter's.

-Mexican film director Guillermo del Toro cited The War of the Gargantuas and its predecessor Frankenstein vs. Baragon as two of his top five favorite kaiju films and cited The War of the Gargantuas as an influence on the opening for his 2013 film Pacific Rim.
+Mexican film director Guillermo del Toro cited The War of the Gargantuas and its predecessor Frankenstein vs. Baragon as two of his top five favorite kaiju films and cited The War of the Gargantuas as an influence on the opening of his 2013 film Pacific Rim.

 The American band Devo performed a live version of "The Words Get Stuck In My Throat" in 1978.

 In August 2019, Michael Dougherty, director and co-writer of Godzilla: King of the Monsters, expressed interest in rebooting and adapting the Gargantuas for the MonsterVerse.

+Footage of Gaira is used in an early flashback sequence in Godzilla Against Mechagodzilla, during which it is stated that Gaira was one of the giant monsters that attacked Japan in the years after the original Godzilla was defeated, though no mention is made of Sanda.